jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 *Updated on 19Apr2022*

 ## 1 Introduction
-**Chronos is the tool used to submit jobs to the ReCaS-Bari HPC/GPU cluster.**
+Chronos is the tool used to submit jobs to the ReCaS-Bari HPC/GPU cluster.

+!!! note
-**IMPORTANT**: ONLY Docker containers can be executed in the cluster.
+    **ONLY** Docker containers can be executed in the cluster.

-You can use already built docker container or you can build your custom container.
+You can run a third party Docker container or you can build your custom one.
 Please refer to the guide at this [link](https://jvino.github.io/cluster-hpc-gpu-guides/guides/docker_and_dockerfile/) for more details.

-## 2 Access to the ReCaS Chronos instance
+## 2 Request your personal ReCaS Chronos instance
-Chronos is available only for those users with a ReCaS-Bari HPC/HTC account active.
+Chronos is available only for users with a ReCaS-Bari HPC/HTC account active.
 Users without such an account MUST register using this [link](https://www.recas-bari.it/index.php/en/recas-bari-servizi-en/richiesta-credenziali-2) (check the box "**Account for access to ReCas-Bari compute services (HTC/HPC)**").

-You can check if the registration is successfully completed by access to the **frontend.recas.ba.infn.it** server via ssh:
+You can verify if the registration is successfully completed by access to the **frontend.recas.ba.infn.it** server via ssh:

 ```bash